alvas-education-foundation/Important_Info/README.md

 # Note to all our Members

-## Set your profile visibilty to public.
-And DO NOT use your USN as your GitHub username.
+## Set your profile visibility to 'Public'.
+## And DO NOT use your USN as your GitHub username.